Zeferino Peña Cuéllar: Career

 In the late 1990s, García Mena met and befriended Osiel Cárdenas Guillén, a rising drug trafficker and policeman.
 Cárdenas Guillén eventually became the top leader of the Gulf Cartel.
 He appointed Peña Cuéllar and García Mena as regional leaders of drug corridors in La Frontera Chica, a border stretch in Tamaulipas.
 Peña Cuéllar was assigned as the leader of the Gulf Cartel in the municipalities of Gustavo Díaz Ordaz, Camargo, Miguel Alemán, Mier, and Guerrero.
 People knew few details of his involvement within the Gulf Cartel, but they regarded him as a skilled leader and negotiator, specifically with rival cartels.
 He also commanded a squadron of assassins under Cárdenas Guillén.

 Peña Cuéllar is wanted by the Attorney General's Office (PGR) for his alleged involvement in the Gulf Cartel.
-However, in Miguel Alemán, several residents referred to him as a noble resident and school sponsor, and did not share the views authorities had of his involvement with organized crime.
+However, in Miguel Alemán, several residents referred to him as a noble resident and school sponsor and did not share the views authorities had of his involvement with organized crime.
 Peña Cuéllar was known for sponsoring school graduation ceremonies in the city.
 On 27 June 2001, a newspaper in Reynosa published an article about him attending a school graduation ceremony he reportedly sponsored for a kindergarten.
-At the ceremony, Peña Cuéllar gave each student a ring and backpacks.
+At the ceremony, Peña Cuéllar gave each student a ring and a backpack.
 The school was owned by Manuelita Barrera de Peña.
 Peña Cuéllar appeared in five of the ten photographs taken during the event and was referred to as a local engineer.
-The mayor, Rodríguez Barrera, was also at the event and several pictures were taken of him next to Peña Cuéllar.
+The mayor, Rodríguez Barrera, was also at the event, and several pictures were taken of him next to Peña Cuéllar.

 According to Mexican federal authorities, Peña Cuéllar is a suspect in five murders that took place between 1999 and 2000 in Tamaulipas and Nuevo León.
-Investigators stated that Peña Cuéllar murdered these individuals because they worked against his interests, or because of disputes over drug or money settlements.
+Investigators stated that Peña Cuéllar murdered these individuals because they worked against his interests or because of disputes over drug or money settlements.
 On 22 April 1999, Gerardo Sepúlveda Garza ("El Tucán") was killed by gunmen in Miguel Alemán.
 On 11 July 2000, Honorato Cano Sánchez was found dead in Los Ramones after reportedly being killed in Tamaulipas.
 His murder was apparently carried out because of a cocaine debt he owed Peña Cuéllar.
 Cano Sánchez's body was left in Los Ramones to confuse authorities as to where he was from.
 After his death, Armando Meléndez Sánchez was killed.
 He was a political opponent of Rodríguez Barrera (a close associate of Peña Cuéllar) during his run for office.
 Two police chiefs who confronted Peña Cuéllar were also murdered: Jaime Rajid Gutiérrez Arreola and Pablo Gaytán Mejía.
 The former was a commander in the PJF; the latter was the Miguel Alemán rural police chief.
 Investigators were able to tie these crimes to Peña Cuéllar after several suspects were arrested and confessed to his involvement as the mastermind.